Qubit Noise Spectroscopy of Superconducting Dynamics in a Magnetic Field: Magnetic noise from vortex dynamics

 By contrast, if the qubit-sample distance $z_0$ is much larger than the Pearl length $\Lambda$, then

 We note that the distinct $z_0$ dependence of $\cN_{xx}$ and $\cN_{zz}$ can be used to detect an oscillating pinned vortex, even when it cannot be resolved using static magnetic field measurements by the qubit sensor.
 Further, $\cN_{xx}$ decays more slowly with qubit-sample distance $z_0$ than $\cN_{zz}$ in both the near-field and far-field scenarios, potentially making $\cN_{xx}$ easier to measure in experiments.
-We confirm these asymptotic scalings by an exact numerical evaluation of the magnetic noise for a fluctuating Pearl vortex in Fig.~\ref{fig:Noise_z_dependence}(a),(b).
+We confirm these asymptotic scalings by an exact numerical evaluation of the magnetic noise for a fluctuating Pearl vortex in Fig.~\ref{fig:Noise_z_dependence}(a), (b).

 Next, we consider Abrikosov vortices, which are line defects, and find the general expression for vortex undulations along its axis ($k_z \neq 0$).
-Since the analytical expressions for the derivatives of the field in Eq.~\eqref{eq:Bkz} are cumbersome, we relegate these expressions to Appendix~\ref{app:pinned}, and discuss the limiting cases for the noise tensor components.
-If the qubit-sample distance $z_0$ is much smaller than the London penetration depth $\lambda_L$, then
+Since the analytical expressions for the derivatives of the field in Eq.~\eqref{eq:Bkz} are cumbersome, we relegate these expressions to Appendix~\ref{derivative_z_dependence}, and discuss the limiting cases for the noise tensor components.
+If the qubit-sample distance $z_0$ is much smaller than the London penetration A few comments are in order.depth $\lambda_L$, then

 On the other hand, if the qubit-sample distance $z_0$ is much larger than the London penetration depth $\lambda_L$, then